ElliottP-13/csci-432-fa19/README.md

 - Group discussions, questions, and announcements will be through the discussion board on D2L.
-- Homework will be graded on Gradescope
+- Homework and exams will be graded on Gradescope.

 ## Grading